paslandau/paslandau.github.io/source/_drafts/running-complete-php-development-environment-on-docker.md

 - setting up unix users (with the same ids)
 - configuration (think php-cli for workers and php-fpm for web requests)

-To avoid duplication, I place scripts (bash files) and config files in the `.shared` folder and make it available in the build context for each service.
+To avoid duplication, I place scripts (simple bash files) and config files in the `.shared` folder and make it available in the build context for each service.
 I'll explain the process in more detail under [providing the correct build context](#LINK).